#' Create a cell color pallet for plots

 #' This is useful for cases when say `A.1` and `A.2` are both to be considered

-#' as cell type `A` (here `split = "\\."`).
+#' fine subtypes of broad cell type `A` (here `split = "\\."`).
+When used the

 #' @param preview A `logical(1)` indicating whether to make a plot to preview